 What’s Happening in SC Room 118

-Student Success Coach Karima Koko stands in the new Grand View University lowa Food pantry room in Des Moines, lowa on Friday, September 27, 2024.
+Student employee, Karima Koko stands in the new Grand View University food pantry room in Des Moines, Iowa on Friday, September, 27, 2024.
+Noah Huff/Viewfinder

 Hungry?
 Grand View University’s New and Improved Food Pantry is Open for Students.